 Get started!
 Find out more about:

 We found the programme to be a detailed and fascinating account of how Julia spent four days walking through the wonders of Iceland.
-Julia began by interviewing volcanologist Ari Trausti Gudmundsson, who talked through the first Eyjafjallajokull 'tourist' eruption phase in April 2010 on the flanks of the volcano - take a look at some some amazing images from our friends in Iceland.
+Julia began by interviewing volcanologist Ari Trausti Gudmundsson, who talked through the first Eyjafjallajokull 'tourist' eruption phase in April 2010 on the flanks of the volcano.
 A few weeks later the summit crater exploded, underneath from the icecap, creating a disruptive plume of ash, due to the combination of magma and ice.
-Read about Iceland's volcanoes and geology in our special guide here
+Read our guide to volcanic activity in Iceland

 The 'Landmannalaugar Trail' was established in the 1960s, and has been compared to Peru's Inca Trail, or New Zealand's Millford Trek.
 The 60km takes in various wilderness huts, offering a cosy and simple refuge to intrepid walkers.
 Starting at the colourful rhyolite mountains of Landmannalaugar, with a dip in a natural hot pool, gave Julia a memorable and relaxing start to her adventure!
 Julia and her mountain guide companion hiked to a massive lava field at Laugahraun ('hraun' is lava in Icelandic), and were captivated by the Storihver geothermal area, where they admired the colourful sulphur crystal-encrusted rocks, and fizzing puddles.

 Do it yourself - The following holidays and day trips take in Landmannalaugar:

 - Experience the thrill of two 8WD truck excursions on our Volcanoes and Northern Lights small group holiday.

 - Take a day's excursion from Reykjavik to Landmannalaugar by Superjeep.